delainy-spencer/one-click-hugo-cms/site/content/post/debt/index.md

 - Quick wins keep you motivated.
 - You get psychological momentum by crossing debts off your list.

+**My Favorite Tool:**
+Try this [debt payoff planner](https://amzn.to/4q7DXrB) for tracking even the smallest debt and getting rid of it!

 ---

 ## What is the Debt Avalanche Method?